 2. Demonstrate Basic Properties

 Show how spin stabilizes flight by throwing one disc with good rotation and another without any spin.
 The wobbly flight of the spinless disc makes the concept obvious to everyone.
-Explain that wrist snap at release creates the spin that keeps the disc level and predictable.
+Explain that the wrist snap at release creates the spin that keeps the disc level and predictable.

 Hold the disc at different angles and ask students to predict which direction it will curve.
 This demonstration helps them understand why keeping the disc flat matters.
 Pass the disc around so each student feels the weight and texture before moving forward.